Convergence of Adam Under Relaxed Assumptions

 \subsection{Description of the Adam algorithm}

-The formal definition of Adam~\citep{Kingma2014AdamAM} is shown in and above Algorithm~\ref{alg:adam}, where Lines 5-9 describe the update rule of iterates $\{x_t\}_{1\le t\le T}$.
+The formal definition of Adam proposed in~\citep{Kingma2014AdamAM} is shown in Algorithm~\ref{alg:adam}, where Lines 5--9 describe the update rule of iterates $\{x_t\}_{1\le t\le T}$.
 Lines 5--6 are the updates for the first and second order momentum, $m_t$ and $v_t$, respectively.
 In Lines 7--8, they are re-scaled to $\hm_t$ and $\hv_t$ in order to correct the initialization bias due to setting $m_0=v_0=0$.
 Then the iterate is updated by $x_{t+1}=x_t-h_t\odot \hm_t$ where $h_t=\eta/(\sqrt{\hv_t}+\lambda)$ is the adaptive stepsize vector for some parameters $\eta$ and $\lambda$.

-The bias correction steps in Lines 7--8 make Algorithm~\ref{alg:adam} a bit complicated.
-In the following proposition, we provide an equivalent yet simpler update rule of Adam.
-We defer its proof in Appendix~\ref{subapp:equivalence_update}.